 Pitch briefs must be ready before the judges meet for their pitch pre-briefing.
 The Validating the business concept phase commences after the Pitch Night.

 How to run the Pitch Night

-On Pitch Night teams are given 5 minutes to present their pitch.
-Additional time is allowed for Judges to ask questions.
+On Pitch Night teams are given five minutes to present their pitch.
+Additional time is allowed for judges to ask questions.

 An event running sheet is critical for the smooth running of the event and should be shared with judges/special guests (e.g. if a Minister is coming to present the awards).